David Redden: Boards and philanthropy

 Redden has served as chairman of the following boards: Scenic Hudson, Black Rock Forest, which has created the David Redden Conservation Science Fund which awards grants to scientists of all ages and supports lectures and seminars; The Olana Partnership, the Hudson Highlands Nature Museum, the American Trust for the British Library, and St. Stephen's School in Rome, Italy.
 He also served on the boards of the Hudson Highlands Land Trust, the Chelsea Square Conservancy, Friends of Hudson River Park, Madison Square Boys & Girls Club, and the Theater Institute at Storm King.
 While serving as Chairman of Scenic Hudson, he led $50 million in preservation efforts and land acquisitions.
 He and his wife have donated conservation easements over a portion of their Storm King Mountain property to the Hudson Highlands Land Trust.
 For many years he was a sought-after auctioneer for charity benefits.

 Amyotrophic lateral sclerosis

 In 2017 Redden was diagnosed with amyotrophic lateral sclerosis.
 The physical decline has prevented Redden from completing the editing of his very extensive Private Diary of a Sotheby’s Auctioneer.
 In 2019 his family created the David Redden ALS Fund to benefit research and treatment of amyotrophic lateral sclerosis at Columbia University.

+In October, 2022 Redden, now completely paralyzed by ALS, volunteered to be the subject of a long term experiment in mind control of machines.
+A stent packed with electrodes developed by Synchron Corporation was inserted into Redden´s brain in an eight hour operation involving twelve surgeons.
+A month later the stent was operational and training began.
+So far as of February 2024 there have been a hundred training sessions, resulting in Redden being able to control a computer through thought alone.

 Getty Acquires Redden Papers

 In 2022, the J. Paul Getty Trust announced the acquisition of Redden´s auction related papers, including his Diary.
+They are under seal until 2034.

-Personal life
+Personal life and death

 In 1978 Redden married Jeannette Andreasen, currently a Commissioner of the Palisades Interstate Park.
 They have two children, Stephen and Clare.

+Redden died from complications of amyotrophic lateral sclerosis (ALS) in Cornwall-on-Hudson, New York, on May 11, 2024, at the age of 75.
+He was diagnosed nine years prior to his death.